 \section{Introduction}

-The choice of the transition kernel, or the transition probability, is essential in the Markov chain Monte Carlo (MCMC) method~\cite{Newman1999,Landau2005}.
-A well-chosen transition kernel accelerates distribution convergence and reduces autocorrelation significantly.
-The transition kernel keeps the global balance, which guarantees the invariance of a target distribution from which states are sampled.
-The global balance is not a tight condition, leaving much room for optimization.
-In many applications, the detailed balance, or the reversibility, is additionally imposed as a sufficient condition for the global balance.
+The choice of the transition kernel, or the transition probability, is paramount to enhancing the efficiency of the Markov chain Monte Carlo (MCMC) method~\cite{Newman1999,Landau2005}.
+An optimally tailored transition kernel can expedite convergence to the target distribution and markedly decrease autocorrelation, thereby enhancing the overall effectiveness of the sampling process.
+The transition kernel is chosen to ensure global balance, which guarantees the invariance of a target distribution from which the states are sampled.
+Global balance is not a tight condition, leaving much room for optimization.
+In many applications, detailed balance, or reversibility, is additionally imposed as a sufficient condition for global balance.
 Although detailed balance is not necessary for sampling from a stationary distribution~\cite{Robert2004}, it becomes easy to set an appropriate transition kernel thanks to the reversibility.
-A number of reversible samplers have been proposed, such as the Metropolis algorithm~\cite{Metropolis1953}, the heat bath algorithm~\cite{Creutz1980,Geman1984}, the Metropolized Gibbs sampler~\cite{Liu1996}, and the iterative Metropolized Gibbs sampler~\cite{Frigessi1992}.
-Recently, several nonreversible samplers have been developed to achieve faster convergence and smaller statistical errors, such as the Suwa-Todo algorithm~\cite{SuwaT2010}, lifting techniques~\cite{TuritsynCV2011,FernandesW2011,Schram2015,Vucelja2016,Faizi2020}, and the event-chain Monte Carlo method~\cite{BernardKW2009,MichelKK2014}.
-Nevertheless, guiding principles for optimal transition kernels have not been established.
+Many reversible samplers have been proposed and tested, such as the Metropolis algorithm~\cite{Metropolis1953}, the heat bath algorithm~\cite{Creutz1980,Geman1984}, the Metropolized Gibbs sampler~\cite{Liu1996}, and the iterative Metropolized Gibbs sampler~\cite{Frigessi1992}.
+Recently, several nonreversible samplers have been developed to achieve faster convergence and smaller statistical errors, such as the Suwa--Todo algorithm~\cite{SuwaT2010}, lifting techniques~\cite{TuritsynCV2011,FernandesW2011,Schram2015,Vucelja2016,Faizi2020}, and the event-chain Monte Carlo method~\cite{BernardKW2009,MichelKK2014}.
+However, guiding principles for optimal transition kernels have not been established.
 For a finite state space spanned by discrete variables, the autocorrelation time can be represented by the eigenvalues of the transition matrix~\cite{Frigessi1992,Peskun1973}.
-The optimization problem of the transition matrix is equivalent to controlling eigenvalues by tuning matrix elements, which is highly nontrivial for a huge matrix typical in statistical mechanical problems.
+The optimization problem of the transition matrix is equivalent to controlling eigenvalues by tuning matrix elements, which is highly nontrivial for a huge matrix typical of statistical mechanical problems.